Surety Bonding Capacity Increase Process for Contractors: California Public Works – BudgetBonds

 Principal: The contractor (you) who is obligated to perform the contract.

-Surety: The bonding company guaranteeing your performance and payment.
+Surety: The surety company guaranteeing your performance and payment.

 Obligee: The project owner or public agency benefiting from the bond’s protection.